George Warren (South Carolina politician): Education and personal life

 George Warren was born November 25, 1887, in Brunson, South Carolina in Hampton County, the son of attorney Jeff Warren and Clara Eloise Riley.
 He attended Morrison's Academy in Estill, South Carolina for his primary education and then graduated from Clemson College in 1908.
 He studied law under his uncle, attorney Major Frank Warren and was admitted to the bar in 1909.
-In 1911 he married Rita Louise Lightsey and they had two children before she passed away in 1918.
+In 1911 he married Rita Louise Lightsey and they had two children before she died in 1918.

 Career

 Warren served in the South Carolina House of Representatives between 1912 and 1916.
 During that time, he helped pass legislation to create the 14th judicial district.
 In 1916, instead of running for re-election, he successfully ran for the new open Circuit solicitor seat.
 He served one term and retired to run for the U.S. Senate in 1920.
 Although his U.S. Senate campaign failed, he remained active in politics.
 He was a presidential elector in 1928, president of the South Carolina Democratic Party State Convention in 1940, and the 1948–49 president of the South Carolina Bar Association.
 He returned to the South Carolina Legislature and served in the South Carolina Senate from 1938 until his retirement in 1950.
+Warren was a supporter of the Dixiecrats.